subquery/subql/docs/create/mapping.md

 yarn generate:defs
 ```

-In each modules folder (eg `/kitties`), there should a generated `types.ts` defines all interfaces from this modules' definitions, also a `index.ts` export all of them.
+In each modules folder (eg `/kitties`), there should a generated `types.ts` that defines all interfaces from this modules' definitions, also a file `index.ts` export all of them.

 Then run: